smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/Installation_old.md

     e.
-All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the [SMA Technologies]{.GeneralCompanyName} web site.
+All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
         i.
 Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smasolutions.it.

         ii.
-[SMA Technologies]{.GeneralCompanyName} intends to make             changes to its client support ftp server.
+SMA Technologies intends to make             changes to its client support ftp server.
 If this document's instructions appear incorrect, please contact SMA Support for assistance.